Thursday, 22 January 2026

 ELRS is a bit of a sleeper - it's been around for a while, but if you're a fixed wing/LOS (line of site) flyer, then you may not have heard of it.
 You soon will though, especially if you use EdgeTX or OpenTX.

 So what exactly is ELRS, and what do you need to get started?
-Read on, while I take you on a quick tour.
+Read on, while I take you on a tour.
 Since ELRS is still evolving I won't cover everything in detail.
 Instead, I'll provide a overview of the important bits with links to the official documention.